nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 For special scenarios in which API verification needs to be skipped, refer to the [Initialize a Product](main-process.md#initialize-a-product) section.

-Taking creating a deployment runtime as an example, if the value of the `destination` property is set to an invalid environment whose related cluster has been destroyed, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` , to submit the deployment runtime resource file.
+Taking creating a deployment runtime as an example, if the value of the `destination.environment` property is set to an invalid environment whose related cluster has been destroyed, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` , to submit the deployment runtime resource file.
 The request example is shown below:

 ```Shell
     curl -X 'POST' \